Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: EM algorithm for the BDRI process

-where $0 \le u,v,s \le 1$ and $w \ge 0$.
+where $0 \le u,v,s \le1$ and $w \ge0$.
 Partial derivatives of this function,

-are power series with coefficients $\tilde{U}_{i,j}(t)$, $\tilde{D}_{i,j}(t)$, and $-\tilde{P}_{i,j}(t)$ respectively.
-Therefore, if we can compute $G^+_i(t,s)$, $G^-_i(t,s)$, and $G^*_i(t,s)$ for every possible $t$ and $s$, then we should be able to recover coefficients of the corresponding power series via differentiation or integration.
-Numerical evaluation of partial derivatives (\ref{eq:powerseries}) is straightforward if we can compute finite differences of $H_i(u,v,w,s,t)$.
-Remarkably, $H_i(u,v,w,s,t)$ is available in closed form, as we demonstrate in the theorem below, so one can even obtain derivatives (\ref{eq:powerseries}) analytically.
+are power series with coefficients $\tilde{U}_{i,j}(t)$, $\tilde{D}_{i,j}(t)$ and $-\tilde{P}_{i,j}(t)$, respectively, for $j=0, 1,\ldots, \infty$, where $\operatorname{Pr}_i$ denotes probability conditional on $X_0=i$.
+We will denote these power series by $G^+_i(t,s)$, $G^-_i(t,s)$ and $G^*_i(t,s)$, respectively.
+If we can compute $G^+_i(t,s)$, $G^-_i(t,s)$ and $G^*_i(t,s)$ for every possible $t$ and $s$, then we should be able to recover coefficients of the corresponding power series via differentiation or integration.
+Numerical evaluation of the partial derivatives (\ref{eqpowerseries}) is straightforward if we can compute finite differences of $H_i(u,v,w,s,t)$.
+Remarkably, $H_i(u,v,w,s,t)$ is available in closed form, as we demonstrate in the theorem below, so one can even obtain derivatives (\ref{eqpowerseries}) analytically.
+Note that the theorem below applies to a general linear BDI process, not only to the BDRI processes.